PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [-] Ju feedbacks
   - Generate image on Step 3 (I will not implement, because maybe the user wants only a new prompt instead of generate image)
   - Their initial ideas have false flag of "against policy", maybe remove this from response and leave for image generator handle - No one else complains about that
+- [x] Create About page
+- [-] The generateImage is using 2 credits (one per image) - And the promise all is on step4... maybe the "generate image" should generate both images... but I had problems of Promise All and my async wrapper (that is required on actionWithDailyRateLimit), so I leave this way for now - Makes sense this action be more expensive, so it is a feature, not a bug =P

 #### Tech Debit